WikiGap: Promoting Epistemic Equity by Surfacing Knowledge Gaps Between English Wikipedia and other Language Editions

 \subsection{Participants}

 Twenty-one people participated in the study.
 Of these, eight were student volunteers from the HCI course where this project originated, and the remaining thirteen participants were recruited through Upwork, and were compensated at a rate of 20 USD for the user study.
-Participants ranged in age from 18 to 44 and represented diverse cultural and ethnic backgrounds (see Figure~\ref{fig:participants}).
+Participants ranged in age from 18 to 44 and represented diverse cultural and ethnic backgrounds (see Table~\ref{tab:participant-ethnicity}).
 All participants reported that they typically use the English version of Wikipedia.
 Twelve had previously contributed to Wikipedia to varying degrees, with two considering themselves frequent editors.
 Participants were required to meet the following inclusion criteria: (i) regular use of English Wikipedia, (ii) comfort with using a Chrome browser, and (iii) willingness to contribute user experience feedback.

-The study followed a within-subject design, in which each participant was assigned two out of five topics (Sec.~\ref{subsection:topics}).
-Each participant read one article using the \textsc{WikiGap} extension and another article using the default Wikipedia interface as a control, in a randomized order.
+The study followed a within-subject design, in which each participant was assigned two different topics out of the total five topics (Sec.~\ref{subsection:topics}).
+Each participant read one article using the \textsc{WikiGap} extension and another article using the default Wikipedia interface (with ILLs) as a control.
+We selected interlanguage links (ILLs) as the control to reflect the default, in-context Wikipedia experience and to simulate an extension built on top of existing knowledge-seeking workflows; moreover, prior multilingual interface designs are not publicly available for deployment.
 The assignment of treatment and control conditions was randomized for each participant.